 The post-1960s cultural revolution isn’t the only possible “something else.”
 But when you have a cultural earthquake that makes society dramatically more permissive and you subsequently get dramatic social fragmentation among vulnerable populations, denying that there is any connection looks a lot like denying the nose in front of your face.

 Douthat here hints at that favorite rhetorical tool of conservatives since Burke (though read Douthat here too), the idea that our social norms contain within them the accumulated wisdom of the ancients that enabled our societies to prosper in the first place, and beware the consequences of changing them.
 I’m a little flippant here, but I acknowledge the concern as valid and valuable.
 In a discussion of this piece, Adam gave me some homework on a related idea.
-Joseph Heath, in a paper specifically about procrastination but easily generalizable to other forms of weakness of will (this is left as an exercise for the reader), discusses the “social scaffolding” that we use to make our struggles of the will just a little bit easier.
+Joseph Heath and Joel Anderson, in a paper [pdf] specifically about procrastination but easily generalizable to other forms of weakness of will (this is left as an exercise for the reader), discuss the “social scaffolding” that we use to make our struggles of the will just a little bit easier.
 We work with colleagues and set deadlines to hold ourselves accountable, for instance.
 Or, in the aim of getting to bed on time, in many places bars and entertainment venues close at a certain time, not too late.
 Importantly, much social scaffolding is unchosen, instead being inherited (italics in orginal).

 [T]o the extent to which we can assume (1) that certain social and economic developments in modern societies place increasingly high demands on the capacities comprising our ability to avoid procrastination, (2) that current trends toward individualization and liberalization involve the dismantling or abandonment of traditional forms of unchosen scaffolding, and (3) that the impact of the two preceding effects will be especially devastating for those who are already most vulnerable (think of the difficulties that the homeless have taking advantage of environmental supports) – then procrastination becomes, not just an issue of individual psychology, but also an issue of social justice.
 If people’s life-chances are significantly shaped (perhaps along lines of class, race, degrees of disability, etc.) by their access to scaffolding, and if many forms of scaffolding are being dismantled or rendered inadequate as the result of social processes that could be addressed (to some extent, at least) by public policy, then the negative consequences of procrastination are not just the result of people failing to cognize appropriately as individuals; for these bad outcomes are partly the result of decisions and dynamics over which individuals have little control.